 Armor Points (AP)

 Armor points are determined by the type of armor or protection you are wearing.
 Armor points grant each user additional protection against physical attacks, not psychic or internal attacks such as poison.
 If you are no longer wearing the armor, you no longer gain the benefits.
 When struck by a sword, for example, the damage dealt will reduce your armor points accordingly.
 Once all of the armor points are expended, the remaining damage points go against your HP.
-If you have 10 armor points and 50 HP, and you were dealt damage of 15 points, you would use the remaining 10 armor points to absorb the 10 of the 15 points of damage, while the remaining 5 points will reduce your HP to 45.
+If you have 10 armor points and 50 HP, and you were dealt damage of 15 points, you would use the remaining 10 armor points to absorb 10 of the 15 points of damage, while the remaining 5 points will reduce your HP to 45.
 Once all armor points are used, the armor can no longer protect you unless it is repaired.
-Only a weaponsmith can repair the armor.
+Only an armorer can repair the armor.
 The armor description will detail how many points are restored and under which conditions.

 Challenge Rating (CR)

 Challenge rating determines how difficult it is to overcome a challenge or obstacle.
 A challenge rating is calculated in a variety of ways, but is clearly explained in the rules of the challenge or obstacle.
 It can be crossing a river, holding on to a wild animal, or overcoming an attack.
 Your character and mech have challenge ratings that others must overcome.
 The SM can also employ a CR to an activity to see if you can succeed in it.
 Unless otherwise stated, to overcome a challenge, roll a D20 and add whatever benefits or penalties to the roll.
 Such rolls usually call for an ability or skill score to be added to determine the total score and to determine if you failed or succeeded the challenge.